saidatnanjuki/saidatnanjuki.github.io/_posts/2017-06-17-outreachy-week3-and-4.md

 I also introduced separation of concerns in the utility methods and the actual tests am implementing.
 I moved all utility logic to a different folder a way from the tests.
 My decision was based on the fact that we need the test methods to just do assertions and not clatter them with logic.

-Generally speaking working with the Go AWS SDK has been a journey and I have been learning better ways of doing things time and again and this has made do alot of refactoring.
+Generally speaking working with the Go AWS SDK has been a journey and I have been learning better ways of doing things time and again and this has made me do alot of refactoring.
 Even testing with Go has been a journey but am becoming a master every day.

 ### Tests